Analyze The Thing the way it seems to want us to see it: by comparing it to the movie that came before.

 It’s almost impossible to talk about director Matthijs van Heijningen Jr.’s take on The Thing without talking about John Carpenter’s 1982 film.
-Matthjis seems to be inviting the comparison with his movie, crafting it so that his story isn’t just another installment but a direct extension of Carpenter’s movie.
+Matthijs seems to have invited the comparison with his movie, crafting it so that his story isn’t just another installment but a direct extension of Carpenter’s movie.

-No matter how much it wants to be, here’s 5 reasons the new The Thing just isn’t as good as Carpenter’s.
+No matter how much it wants to be, and even though it isn’t as bad as you might think, here are 5 reasons the 2011 take on The Thing just isn’t as good as Carpenter’s.

 The Bum bum.